 Brooke Hawkins is a Voice Interface Designer after our own heart.
 She’s bright, focused on social good, and is a key player at Nuance where she designs chatbots, virtual assistance, and voice-first applications for Fortune 500 companies.

-As if that wasn’t enough, Brooke is charged and ready to share her insights and expertise during a workshop at our very own VOICE Summit.
+As if that wasn’t enough, Brooke is charged and ready to share her insights and expertise during a workshop at VOICE.

 Speaking of which, it’s a short few weeks until the largest voice tech event of the year, so we’re ushering it in with an exclusive interview with Brooke Hawkins herself, where she talks about chatbot design, gives tips for newcomers in the field, and shares her vision for voice-first interfaces five years from now.